ebuchman/blog/content/posts/orange-is-the-new-green.md

 subtitle: "Why Bitcoin is better for the world than Tesla"
 date: 2021-08-26
 draft: false
+description: "An exploration of why Bitcoin is better for the world than Tesla.
+Contents include: The Problem with Tesla; the Promise of Bitcoin; Monetary Institutions and Political Economy; Proof of Work and International Trust;
+Mining is Not as Bad As You Think; What About Proof of Stake?"
 ---

 <img src="/img/btc.png" alt="Bitcoin Logo" width="200"/>